sebanc/linuxloops/Readme/Install-with-linux.md

 `curl -O -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops`

-4. Create a directory for linuxloops images on an unencrypted partition (in ext4, exfat or ntfs format).
+4. Create a directory for linuxloops images on an unencrypted partition (in btrfs, ext4, exfat or ntfs format).

 As an example `mkdir ~/linuxloops` will create a LinuxLoops directory within the user account path.